 - There is a substantial increase in the child’s health insurance premiums.

-Instead, contact our office to discuss whether you have grounds for modifying child support with our Fairfax child support lawyers.
+Instead, contact our office to discuss whether you have grounds for modifying orders with our Fairfax child support attorneys.

-What Do Child Support Payments Cover in Fairfax, Virginia?
+What Do Child Support Payments Cover in Virginia?

 The purpose of child support is to provide for a child’s basic needs.
 The child’s needs could include, but are not limited to: